Day 8: Køge to Halmstad

 The only photo I took in Copenhagen

-There hadn’t been any breakfast in the Centralhotellet — or maybe the homeless guy had scarfed it all before I arrived.
-Anyway, I was now 50k into the day and I hadn’t had anything to eat.
-On the way out of Copenhagen I had a sudden desire for something familiar, well known, something that wasn’t just complex and difficult to order.
+There hadn't been any breakfast in the Centralhotellet — or maybe the homeless guy had woolfed it all down before I arrived.
+Anyway, I was now 50 km into the day and I hadn't had anything to eat.
+On the way out of Copenhagen I had a sudden desire for something familiar, well known, something that wasn't just complex and difficult to order.
 I focused on McDonalds.
 I really really really wanted McDonalds.
-This is a tactical error because you cycle past places which would be able to serve you carbohydrates and coffee but you’re focused on McDonalds.
-You’d think that a major European capital city would have McDonalds everywhere.
+This was a serious tactical error because I cycled past places which would be able to serve me carbohydrates and coffee but I was focused on McDonalds.
+You would think that a major European capital city would have McDonalds everywhere.
 Nope.
-I did see one in the middle of a vast big box shopping park but unfortunately it was on the other side of an 8 lane motorway and my Garmin told me that it would be a 5km detour to get there.
-I can live without McDonalds to save my legs an extra 5km.
+I did see one in the middle of a vast big box shopping park but unfortunately it was on the other side of an 8 lane motorway and my Garmin told me that it would be a 5 km detour to get there.
+I can live without McDonalds to save my legs an extra 5 km.

 Then it was more bike paths, more traffic lights and then, without warning, I was at the sea.